Series Bright Minds

 Born in Washington, D.C., in 1904, Charles R. Drew was a Black surgeon and medical researcher.
 Known as the “Father of The Blood Bank,” he researched in the field of blood transfusions, and developed improved techniques for blood storage.
 Among his many accomplishments, he...

-By Janel Rodriguez, Illustrated by Subi Bosa
+By Janel Rodriguez, Illustrated By Subi Bosa

 RI Racialized Identities